 Personally, I'm a high Vit C kind of guy.

-Regardless of our opinions, there is all sorts of research out there regarding Vitamin C. Vitamin C is necessary and vital for the health of your connective tissue.
+Regardless of our personal opinions, there is all sorts of research out there regarding Vitamin C. Vitamin C is necessary and vital for, among other aspects of health and function, the health of your connective tissue.

 Again, it's cheap and there's no reason not to, and it's good for you on a whole host of other levels too.